Run Cortex with Docker#

 docker_job_directory=<dir> |

-indicate the job directory in the host (not inside container) |
+Host directory corresponding to the job directory (outside the container) |

 --analyzer-url <url> |